-In year 10 students have 25 lessons a week.
+In year 10 students have 25 lessons a week and will choose between our red or blue pathway options.

 Year 10 students on the red pathway study English, maths, science, physical education, personal development, French and either history or geography, they also choose to pursue two further subjects.